LeetLLM

 • Cosine similarity: Measures how close two sentence embeddings are in vector space.

-These tell you whether the model's answer means the same thing as a reference answer, even if the wording differs.
+These estimate whether the model's answer has similar meaning to a reference answer, even if the wording differs.
+They don't prove factual correctness or policy compliance.
 Like Level 1, they are reference-based: you still need a golden answer to compare against.

 Level 3: LLM-as-judge